search Where Thought Leaders go for Growth

 • With Initiative CRM, for example, you can visualise your sales activity using dashboards, graphs and dynamic cross-referenced reports.
 You can track your favourite key performance indicators, such as best sales, new customer rate, sales growth, etc.

-As you will have gathered from all our examples, dedicated customer relations software allows you to :
+As you will have gathered from all our examples, software dedicated to customer relations allows you to :

 • collect and store all the commercial information about the customer and the company's business ;